Pseudo-Riemannian geometry embeds information geometry in optimal transport: Introduction

 \subsection{Summary of main results}

-To describe the connection between the pseudo-Riemannian framework and information geometry, we first recall the definition of divergence (also called contrast function).
-Information geometry arises from the geometric study of statistical inference; for background see \cite{A16, AJVS17} and the references therein.
+To describe the connection between the pseudo-Riemannian framework and information geometry, we first recall the concept of divergence which is a fundamental concept in information geometry \cite{A16, AJVS17}.
 For simplicity we assume that the objects considered (manifolds, functions, etc) are all smooth.